 We Help You Get a Fresh Start

-We explain the legal process of bankruptcy and the required paperwork.
+We explain the legal process of filing for bankruptcy and the required paperwork.
 No bankruptcy is fun, but it is very doable with the right guidance and a step by step approach.
-Hiring a bankruptcy attorney in Wilmington and filing for bankruptcy stops your creditors from trying to collect from you – immediately!
+Hiring the best bankruptcy attorney in Wilmington, NC and filing for bankruptcy stops your creditors from trying to collect from you – immediately!
 Today, bankruptcy law is needs based.
 Our goal is to protect your assets by applying exemptions and discharging your debts so you can get a fresh start in life.

 Chapter 7 Bankruptcy vs. Chapter 13 Bankruptcy